junxit/us-congress-bills-116/metadata.md

 - 2019-03-06 — Introduced in House
 - 2019-03-06 — Introduced in House
 - 2019-03-06 — Referred to the House Committee on the Judiciary.
+- 2019-04-08 — Referred to the Subcommittee on Courts, Intellectual Property, and the Internet.
+- 2019-06-12 — Committee Consideration and Mark-up Session Held.
+- 2019-06-12 — Ordered to be Reported by Voice Vote.
+- 2019-07-09 — Placed on the Union Calendar, Calendar No. 105.
+- 2019-07-09 — Reported by the Committee on Judiciary.
+H. Rept.
+116-142.
+- 2019-07-09 — Reported by the Committee on Judiciary.
+H. Rept.
+116-142.